Leaders of two Koreas hold surprise meeting as Trump revives hopes of summit with North

 “He wants to get something that’s a long-lasting and an actual real solution.
 And if they are ready to do that then ... we’re certainly ready to have those conversations,” she said.

-Reporting by Soyoung Kim, Hyunjoo Jin and Joori Roh in SEOUL, Roberta Rampton, Doina Chiacu, Idrees Ali, David Brunnstrom and Matt Spetalnick in WASHINGTON, Editing by Raju Gopalakrishnan
+Additional reporting by Hyunjoo Jin and Joori Roh in SEOUL, and Doina Chiacu, Idrees Ali, David Brunnstrom and Matt Spetalnick in WASHINGTON; Editing by Raju Gopalakrishnan and Helen Popper